sumarbrandir/holarora/README.md

 </h3>

 - I’m @holarora | 刘力加 🌼
+- Pronouns: she/her
 - Currently a sophomore at Kyoto University, belonging to the Faculty of Informatics.
-- Pronouns: she/her
-- Hobbies: soccer and vlogging.

 <!---